SMSD75/Redefining_Normal_ACCV24/Multiobject_bench/README.md

-# Semantic Anomaly Segmentation Benchmark
+# Multi-object Anomaly Detection Benchmark

 This project aims to provide a benchmark for several anomaly segmentation methods in the field of computer vision, specifically adapted for multi-object scenarios.
 We have modified the original implementations by redesigning their data loaders and incorporating multi-object training and evaluation capabilities.
 This adaptation allows for a fair comparison of these methods in more complex, real-world settings where multiple objects may be present.
 The benchmark includes several state-of-the-art repositories, including: